 A metamaterial-based plasmonic sensor composed of thin metal and polymer layers deposited on top of a highly ordered porous alumina exhibits a sensitivity of more than 4800 nm per refractive index unit in the visible spectral range.
 The device is robust, cheap, has a large functional area of about 2 cm2, and the overall transmission is tunable by varying the film thickness.

-Fang, J, Levchenko, I, Van Der Laan, T, Kumar, S & Ostrikov, K 2014, 'Multipurpose nanoporous alumina-carbon nanowall bi-dimensional nano-hybrid platform via catalyzed and catalyst-free plasma CVD', Carbon, vol. 78, pp. 627-632.View/Download from: UTS OPUS or Publisher's site
+Fang, J, Levchenko, I, Van Der Laan, T, Kumar, S & Ostrikov, K 2014, 'Multipurpose nanoporous alumina-carbon nanowall bi-dimensional nano-hybrid platform via catalyzed and catalyst-free plasma CVD', Carbon, vol. 78, pp. 627-632.View/Download from: Publisher's site

 Simple, rapid, plasma-assisted synthesis of large-area arrays of vertically-aligned carbon nanowalls on highly-porous, transparent bare and gold-coated alumina membranes with the two pore sizes is reported.
 It is demonstrated that the complex patterns of vertically aligned nanowalls can nucleate and form different morphologies in the low-temperature plasmas.
 The process is stable, and the twofold change in the gas flow (10 and 20 sccm) does not noticeably influence the morphology of the nanowall pattern.
 Application of a thin (5 nm) gold layer to nanoporous membrane prior to the nanowall growth allows controlling the network morphology. © 2014 Published by Elsevier Ltd. All rights reserved.

-Fang, J, Levchenko, I, Kumar, S, Seo, D & Ostrikov, KK 2014, 'Vertically-aligned graphene flakes on nanoporous templates: morphology, thickness, and defect level control by pre-treatment.', Science and Technology of Advanced Materials, vol. 15, no. 5, pp. 1-8.View/Download from: UTS OPUS or Publisher's site
+Fang, J, Levchenko, I, Kumar, S, Seo, D & Ostrikov, KK 2014, 'Vertically-aligned graphene flakes on nanoporous templates: morphology, thickness, and defect level control by pre-treatment.', Science and Technology of Advanced Materials, vol. 15, no. 5, pp. 1-8.View/Download from: Publisher's site

 Various morphologies of the vertically-aligned graphene flakes were fabricated on the nanoporous templates treated with metal ions in solutions, as well as coated with a thin gold layer and activated in the low-temperature Ar plasma.
 The thickness and level of structural defects in the graphene flakes could be effectively controlled by a proper selection of the pre-treatment method.
 We have also demonstrated that various combinations of the flake thickness and defect levels can be obtained, and the morphology and density of the graphene pattern can be effectively controlled.
 The result obtained could be of interest for various applications requiring fabrication of large graphene networks with controllable properties.